 Applying for a salvage vehicle inspection

-To prepare your vehicle for inspection, first make sure that you have the documents and the proof described on form MV-83SAL (Application for Salvage Vehicle Examination).
+Before setting up a salvage title inspection, you will need to prepare your vehicle for inspection and gather all of the documents and the proof of ownership required on form MV-83SAL (Application for Salvage Vehicle Examination).

-Also, make sure that your vehicle is safe for use on the road.
-If the DMV investigator determines that the condition of your vehicle is not safe, the DMV will not examine the vehicle.
-Additionally, be sure to complete all the repairs and install all the replacement parts.
+You will also need to make sure that your vehicle is safe for use on the road.
+If the DMV investigator determines that the vehicle is not roadworthy, they will cancel the inspection.
+All repairs must be done and all replacement parts installed before the inspection.
 For example, you need to install a new airbag to replace an activated airbag or an airbag that was removed from the salvage vehicle.
 A used airbag from another vehicle cannot be installed.

 You must also show a sales receipt for each of the replaced parts or your proof of ownership for other vehicles that you used to supply replacement parts.
 These proofs must show the complete VIN of the vehicle and must match the correct parts included in the rebuilt vehicle.